-The award shall be signed by the arbitrators and chopped by the commission, whereas arbitrators with dissenting opinions may decide not to sign the award.
+The award shall be made with the opinion of the majority of the arbitrators, signed by the arbitrators and chopped by the commission, whereas arbitrators with dissenting opinions may decide not to sign the award.

 There are additional formal requirements or modifications to requirements, depending on the arbitration commission.